hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step6-def-crd.md

 `kubectl get crds`{{execute}}

+This message is expected:

+`No resources found in default namespace.`

 ## Modify Structs

-Click to open the *example/api/v1alpha1/at_types.go*{{open}} file in the editor.
+Click to open the `example/api/v1alpha1/at_types.go`{{open}} file in the editor.

-The goal is to change the Spec and Status for the CRD.
+In this step, we will change the Spec and Status for the CRD.
 This requires changes to `AtSpec struct` and `AtStatus struct` respectively.

 # AtSpec

 For the `AtSpec struct`, add `Schedule` and `Command`, both as strings.
-Remove the line with `Foo` in it.
 Here is the new AtSpec to replace the existing one:

 ```go
 // AtSpec defines the desired state of an At resource